mrvladus/xml.h/README.md

 ### Documentation

-Look inside `xml.h` all functions have comments.
+Look inside `xml.h`.
+All functions have comments.

 ### Usage